naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

+## Description
-Affiliate Deal Booster is a WordPress plugin designed to help bloggers and affiliate marketers easily display customizable coupon and deal widgets on their sites.
-This plugin boosts conversion rates by presenting enticing offers with expiration dates and affiliate link integration.
+Affiliate Deal Booster is a WordPress plugin designed to help affiliate marketers, bloggers, and WooCommerce store owners increase their affiliate sales by aggregating exclusive coupons and deals from various merchants.
+It auto-updates deals daily (manual refresh in this version), displays them in optimized, easy-to-integrate widgets and inline content to boost conversions.

+---

 ## Features

-- Simple shortcode-based coupon and deal display
-- Customizable title, coupon code, description, expiry date, and button text
-- Automatic expiration handling with messages
+- Aggregate affiliate coupon deals from multiple merchants (demo includes static sample data)
+- Auto-cache deals for fast loading
+- Admin panel to refresh and manage deals
+- Shortcode `[affiliate_deals]` to display deal widgets anywhere
+- Automatic inline deal injection below the first paragraph of posts/pages
-- Clean, responsive, and attractive design
+- Clean, responsive design for maximum engagement
-- No external dependencies, lightweight and fast
+- Fully extendable and lightweight single-file plugin

+---

 ## Installation

-1. Download the plugin PHP file and upload it to your `/wp-content/plugins/` directory.
+1. Upload the `affiliate-deal-booster.php` file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the WordPress 'Plugins' menu.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Optionally, customize your shortcode parameters for your coupon widgets.
+3. Navigate to the new "Affiliate Deal Booster" admin menu to refresh deals.

+---

 ## Setup

+- Use the "Refresh Deals Now" button on the plugin admin page to fetch the latest coupons and deals.
-No additional setup is required.
-Use the shortcode anywhere in posts, pages, or widgets to display deals.
+- Place `[affiliate_deals]` shortcode in posts, pages, or widget areas to show the deals.
+- Deals are automatically injected below the first paragraph of your blog posts.

+---

 ## Usage

-Use the `[affiliate_deal]` shortcode with optional attributes:

-[affiliate_deal title="Deal Title" coupon="COUPON123" deal_url="https://affiliate-link.com" description="Save 20% today!" expiry="2025-12-31" button_text="Shop Now"]

-### Attributes

-- `title` — Title of the deal (default: "Special Deal")
-- `coupon` — Coupon code to display (default: none)
-- `deal_url` — URL for the affiliate deal (required for button)
-- `description` — Short description of the offer
-- `expiry` — Expiry date in `YYYY-MM-DD` format; expired deals will show an expired notice
-- `button_text` — Text for the call-to-action button (default: "Get Deal")

-Place these shortcodes in posts, pages, or widgets where you want the affiliate deal to appear.
+- Display a box of affiliate deals on any page/post using the shortcode.
+- Benefit from automatic inline deal insertion to subtly promote coupon codes within your content.
+- Customize and extend the plugin to connect with real affiliate networks and generate dynamic offers.

 ---

-Affiliate Deal Booster helps monetize your WordPress site by driving affiliate sales with attractive and user-friendly discount widgets, supporting both free and premium upgrade paths for enhanced analytics and automation.
+For any issues or feature requests, please open a ticket on the plugin repository.